Pause service updates through Lifecycle Services (LCS)

 For more information about how to change the configured sandbox environment and set the production update cadence, see Configure service updates through Lifecycle Services (LCS).

 Only users (customers or partners) who are assigned to the project owner role in LCS can pause updates.
 Additionally, updates can be paused only for implementation projects.

 Staying current with service updates helps guarantee that customers always run on the latest set of fixes that Microsoft has released, so that they have the best service experience.
 Therefore, Microsoft doesn't allow updates to be paused indefinitely.

-You can't pause updates through LCS if you're more than two updates behind the latest update that Microsoft has released.
-For example, if you are on version 8.1 and higher, if the last update that Microsoft released is version 8.1.3, customers who are using version 8.1.2 and version 8.1.1 can pause updates.
-However, a customer who is using version 8.1.0 cannot ppause updates, because they are more than two updates behind.
-For customers who are on version 7.3, you get platform updates only.
-For example, if the last platform update that Microsoft released is Platform update 24, then customers who are on Platform update 23 and update 22 can pause.
-However, if you are on Platform update 21, then you cannot pause.
+You can't use LCS to pause updates if you're three or more updates behind the latest update that Microsoft has released.
+For example, if the latest update that Microsoft has released is version 10.0.0, customers who are on version 8.1.3, version 8.1.2, and version 8.1.1 can pause updates.
+However, customers who are on version 8.1.0 can't pause updates, because they are more than three updates behind.
+Customers who are on version 7.3 can get only platform updates.
+For example, if the last platform update that Microsoft has released is Platform update 25, customers who are on Platform update 24, Platform update 23, and Platform update 22 can pause updates.
+However, customers who are on Platform update 21 can't pause updates.

 What can I pause?

 If you decide to pause updates, you have two options: